 This means speed 9600, 8 data bits, 1 stop bit, no parity.

 Now we can do some measures on the RS-485 line.
 It’s a differential line that uses two wires.
-Both wires are transferring the same signal but one signal is positive and the second is negative.
-Both signals are corresponding to each other, common-ground wire is not required (typically).
+Both wires transfer the same signal, but one signal is positive, and the second is negative.
+Both signals are corresponding to each other.

 The receiver’s side device measures the voltage difference between the two wires.
 High enough (±200mV) difference interpreted as a single bit of the data.
-This allows excluding interference on the line because both wires are affected by interference in the same way and this interference is not-differential signal so it just subtracting from itself, giving almost zero value.
+This allows excluding interference on the line because both wires are affected by interference in the same way.
+This interference is a not-differential signal, so it just subtracts from itself, giving almost zero value.

-Additional shielding allows using the very long and stable line (but low speed) up to 1.2 kilometers which is great for industrial applications.
+Additional shielding allows using a very long and stable line (but low speed) up to 1.2 kilometers, which is great for industrial applications.

 Please note that it’s highly recommended to use common-ground wire in a long line, especially between different buildings.
 This can help to equalize ground voltages between devices and avoid problems that can ruin your day.

-Endpoints of the RS-485 line should be terminated with a resistor which is equal to the resistance of the cable.
-For typical CAT5 twisted-pair, this is 120 Ω.
+Endpoints of the RS-485 line should be terminated with a resistor, which is equal to the cable’s resistance.
+For a typical CAT5 twisted-pair, this is 120 Ω.

-Also, you can see in my (and other) adapter additional resistors that pull up positive and pulls down negative wires of the RS-485 line.
+You can also see in my (and other) adapter additional resistors that pull up positive and pull down negative wires of the RS-485 line.

-These resistors form a voltage divider which can help to set initial bias voltage on the receiver inputs.
+These resistors form a voltage divider, which can set initial bias voltage on the receiver inputs.
 This can help to stabilize the line so the receiver can easily detect voltage changes during data transmission.

 The differential nature of the RS-485 means that we can’t directly connect our oscilloscope probes to the line.
 Actually, we can, but all measures will be not precise and sometimes incorrect.

 To capture differential line signals should be used differential probes, like this one:

-As a bonus differential probe can be used to perform measures on the circuits connected to the generic AC voltage (like switching power supply) without destroying the oscilloscope and probe wires.
+The differential probe can also be used to perform measures on the circuits connected to the generic AC voltage (like switching power supply) without destroying the oscilloscope and probe wires.